pierav/odg-region-exporter/README.md

 # odg-region-exporter

-Export odg regions to multiple pdf.
+**Export ODG regions to multiple PDFs**

-Rather than manually exporting selections in ODG file to pdf, this script makes it easy to define regions and export them automatically.
+This tool allows you to extract and export specific regions from [LibreOffice Draw](https://www.libreoffice.org/discover/draw/) `.odg` files (in FODG format) into separate PDF files.
+It is particularly useful for splitting schematic or annotated diagrams into multiple, precisely-cropped PDF outputs based on region markers inside the drawing.

 # How to use it